HANTAVIRUS

 Yosemite National Park, California

-Ten cases linked to deer-mouse contamination of double-walled tent cabins at Curry Village.
+Ten cases linked to deer-mouse contamination of double-walled tent cabins at Curry Village; three deaths.
+CDC investigation prompted park-wide tent-cabin redesign.

 California Eastern Sierra (Mono County)